 AI-CARE Study

-We are recruiting primary care providers AND patients!
-Discover how you can provide your feedback to ensure the quality and relevance of patient education materials.
+Recruitment of primary care providers and patients is currently COMPLETED!
+Discover here how feedback will be provided to ensure the quality and relevance of human and AI-generated patient education materials.

 The AI-CARE (for AI to Create Accessible & Reliable patient Education materials) study investigates the use of Generative AI (GAI) to support primary care practices in delivering accurate, accessible patient education.
 With the rise of health misinformation, increasingly complex patient needs, and a strained healthcare workforce, primary care must find new ways to communicate trusted health information effectively.
 Leveraging the Canadian Primary Care Information Network (CPIN), this study will generate patient education messages on key health topics using both GAI and human content experts.